Do Golden Retrievers need grooming?

 Golden Retriever care

-The Golden Retriever is a sociable dog, and since they are happy and friendly dogs, they like to spend time with their owners.
-They love being around people and would do well in a family that has older children to play with.
+Golden Retrievers are sociable dogs.
+Since they are happy and friendly, they like to spend time with their owners.
+They love being around people and would do well in a family with older children to play with.
 They are brilliant dogs and will pick up on training quickly.

 Golden Retrievers are prone to obesity if given too many treats or do not exercise regularly.
 Their diet should be high in protein with moderate fat content.
 They must get daily exercise or a few good long walks regularly.